joseluiscuri/kickstarter-analysis/Written_Report_Template.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/25446419/109434771-79503e00-79dc-11eb-91f2-ca5a5c969119.png)

 ### Challenges and Difficulties Encountered
-In this case I found no challenge in the data.
-But the client may want to research more about the topic of the successfully funded theater projects
+In this case I found no challenge in the data,but I recommed to the client to research more about the theme of the successfully funded theater projects and their marketing campaign efforts.

 ## Results
 -  Conclusions of the Outcomes based on Launch Date